ligerfotis/UR3e-Python-Teleop/Teleop/README.md

 The class enables connection, activation and movement of the gripper to a specific pose.
 It also allows for setting the speed and force of the gripper, among other things.

-Pose, speed and force are defined between values 0-255.
+Pose, speed and force are defined between values 0 and 255.